RoronoaFilip/Spotify/README.md

 # Spotify

-This is a program that streams music.
+This is a Program that Streams music.
 It consists of a server and a client.

 ## Server

-The server is a thread and can be started by calling the `start()` method in the `Server` class.
+The `Server` is a Thread and can be started by calling the `start()` method of a Thread created with an instance of the `Server` class.
-The server accepts an instance of a `Database` interface, which in turn accepts the following four file names as strings:
+The `Server` accepts an instance of a `Database` interface, which in turn accepts the following four file names as strings:

 - A file where the users' information is saved.
 - A file where the playlists are saved.
 - A path to the folder where the files in points 1 and 2 are saved.
 - A folder where the songs are saved.

 Default file names are present in the `Database` interface.
+For additional Infomation refer to the `Database` interface and its Implementations.

 The `Server` handles the requests through the `java.nio` API.

 ## Client

-The client is a thread and can be started by calling the `start()` method in the `Client` class.
+The `Client` is a thread and can be started by calling the `start()` method of a Thread created with an instance of the `Client` class.

-The client is a thread that can be started once the server is up and running.
+The `Client` is a thread that can be started once the server is up and running.
 It communicates with the server through the following requests:

 ## Requests
 |Command|Needed Parameters|What It Does|Example Request|